Zoomed Image

 • If depreciation is configured, future runs will apply any outstanding depreciation up to the disposal date

-• Removes the asset from most standard queries and reports (disposed assets have their own separate queries)
+• Removes the asset from most standard queries and reports -- disposed assets have their own separate queries and can be restored at any time

 Disposing of Assets

-1. Select one or more assets in any results screen.
+1. Select one or more assets in any results grid (tick their row checkboxes).
 See Selecting Assets.

 Field Description

-Date The date the asset was or will be disposed of.
-Defaults to today's date.
+Date Disposed Of The date the asset was or will be disposed of.
+Defaults to the current date and time.

-Permanently Delete Administrators only -- permanently removes the record from the database.
+Permanently Delete this asset Administrators only -- permanently removes the record from the database instead of just changing its status.
 See Deleting Assets.

 Use Batch Process Queue the disposal as a batch job.
 Useful when disposing of a large number of assets to avoid tying up the interface.

-1. Select the appropriate status and date, then click OK to execute the disposal.
+1. Select the appropriate status and date, then click OK to run the disposal (or Cancel to back out without changing anything).

-Important: "Permanently Delete" is irreversible and removes the asset record entirely, including its history.
-In most cases, use a disposal status (Sold, Lost, Stolen) instead -- this retains the full audit trail while removing the asset from active queries.
+Important: "Permanently Delete this asset" is irreversible and removes the asset record entirely, including its history.
+In most cases, use a disposal status (Sold, Lost, Stolen, etc.) instead -- this retains the full audit trail, can be undone with Un-Dispose, and still removes the asset from active queries.
 See Deleting Assets for details.

 Choosing the Right Disposal Status